Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Ideal for very dry, cracked skin

-- Particularly suitable for night care
+- Especially suitable for night care

 Lotions (high water content)

-- Light texture, quickly absorbed
+- Light texture, fast absorbing

 - Cooling and refreshing